Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Results

 \subsubsection{Descriptive Statistics}

-Preliminary data analysis reveals significant violations of the normality assumption in pre-tested VOI and NMLS scales.
-Considering the rather small dataset, we decided to proceed with a non-parametric repeated measures approach (Related-Samples Wilcoxon Signed Rank Test to the results of the scales' pre- and post-evaluations).
+Preliminary data analysis reveals significant violations of the normality assumption in pre-tested NMLS scales.
+Considering the rather small dataset and the Likert-scales-based questionnaires used for most of the scales, we decided to proceed with a non-parametric repeated measures approach (Related-Samples Wilcoxon Signed Rank Test to the results of the scales' pre- and post-evaluations).
+The scales' descriptive statistics and normality tests results can be found in Table \ref{tab:descriptscales}

-\textbf{Effect of the educational game on the verification practicies (VOI-7)} The test revealed significant differences between pre and post-gaming VOI scores (N = 42, Z = 4.361, p < .001).
-The results suggested that the game positively affected the repertoire of used practices and/or the perceived will to use these practices.

-\textbf{Effect of the educational game on Media Literacy} To measure the effects of the game on Media Literacy, we first ran the Related-Samples Wilcoxon Signed Rank Test on the full scale.
+\textbf{Effect of the Game on Media Literacy Skills:} To measure the effects of the game on Media Literacy Skills, we first ran the Related-Samples Wilcoxon Signed Rank Test on the full scale.
 Then, to determine which components of Media Literacy were most affected by the game, we conducted separate subscale tests to analyze changes in each of the four subdomains of Media Literacy.
 The results demonstrated significant differences in Media Literacy scale results (N = 47, Z = 3.083, p = .002).
 The analysis revealed the following differences: the game significantly improved both functional consuming Z = 2.064, p = .039 and critical consuming Z = 3.344, p <.001 ), but not the functional prosuming Z = .435. p = .664 and critical prosuming Z = 1.868, p = .062.
-Therefore, the results suggest the game improves Media Literacy in the domains connected to understanding the content of the media and being able to critically evaluate the content of the media; however, it has not significantly improved the ability to produce media content which can be influential to others and convey author's ideas \cite{koc2016development}.
+Therefore, the results suggest the game improves Media Literacy in the domains connected to understanding the content of the media and being able to critically evaluate the content of the media; however, it has not significantly improved the ability to produce media content which can be influential to others and support author's ideas \cite{koc2016development}.

+In contrast, we did not find the effect of intervention in the control group on any of the parameters media literacy: functional consuming (N = 50, Z = .991, p = .322), critical consuming (N = 50,Z = 1.505, p = .132), functional prosuming (N = 50,Z = 1.474, p = .141) and critical prosuming (N = 50, Z = 1.808, p =.072), showing that merely demonstrate the misinformation content is probably not enough to raise critical approach to media

+\textbf{Effect of the Game on the Verification Practices (VOI-7)}: The test revealed significant differences between pre and post-gaming VOI scores (N = 42, Z = 4.361, p < .001).
+The results suggested that the game positively affected the repertoire of used practices and/or the perceived will to use these practices.